dafny-lang/dafny/docs/DafnyRef/README.md

 * The abstract is duplicated, to permit it to be part of the pdf title page.
 * The title page itself is written in header.tex, in LaTeX.

+In addition, some textual search and replace operations are implemented (see the Makefile) to perform section numbering uniformly and to adjust a few pother aspects that are dissimilar between the pdf and online versions.

 GitHub pages are rendered (converted from markdown to html) using Jekyll.
 The result is a single, long html page.
 There are a number of configuration files for Jekyll in the docs folder and